 4. Choose substance over style

-Kilner jars and pretty baskets can make your kitchen Pinterest-worthy, but if they take up more space than they save you, then it’s time to be practical.
-Jars often take up more space than the boxes or packets they’re replacing, so don’t feel you have to decant ingredients in order to have an organised kitchen.
-Big Kilner jars make great vases, so you don’t have to get rid of them completely.
+Kilner jars and pretty baskets can make your kitchen Pinterest-worthy.
+But if they take up more space than they save you, then it's time to be practical.
+Jars often take up more space than the boxes or packets they're replacing.
+Don't feel you have to decant ingredients in order to have an organised kitchen.
+Big Kilner jars make great vases, so you don't have to get rid of them completely.

-Because we spend so much time in the kitchen, it can easily become a place where stuff just gets dumped – keys, paperwork, magazines and newspapers, bits of stationery, and so on.
-Be strict!
-If it’s not kitchen-related, it needs a new home.
-The most important thing to remember when you’re decluttering is that everything should have its own place.
-If your worktops become a place where the post piles up or car keys and loose change get left, hang a few hooks by your front door for keys, get a folder or box file for your post, and have a money box for your coins.
+Because we spend so much time in the kitchen, it can easily become a place where stuff just gets dumped.
+Keys, paperwork, magazines and newspapers, bits of stationery, and so on.
+Be strict when you declutter!
+If it's not kitchen related, it needs a new home.
+The most important thing to remember when you're decluttering is that everything should have its own place.
+If your worktops become a place where the post piles up or car keys and loose change get left, hang a few hooks by your front door for keys.
+Get a folder or box file for your post.
+And have a money box for your coins.

 6. Give the room a face-lift

-Need an incentive to keep your kitchen ship-shape and free of mess?
-Give the room a make-over – replacing your cabinet doors will instantly refresh the space, and is far quicker and cheaper than doing a complete refit.
+Need an incentive to declutter and keep your kitchen ship-shape and free of mess?
+Give the room a make-over.
+Replacing your cabinet doors will instantly refresh the space, and is far quicker and cheaper than doing a complete refit.
 White doors are great for boosting the sense of light and space in your kitchen, while gloss-finish doors are crisp, contemporary and highly practical, as they wipe clean easily.
 Need to tweak your units and drawers to fit more in?
 We offer drawer-boxes, easy-to-assemble cabinets, and a range of storage accessories.